-Area 7 collects information through the State's various information channels and also collects real time information from its OMJ CENTERs and case managers.
+GOWB collects information through the State's various information channels and also collects real time information from its OMJ Centers and case managers.
 The WDB is also a source of real time information as it includes employers in the workforce area.
-In Area 7 the Labor Market Information collected as a part of the planning process indicates manufacturing is slated to grow along with healthcare options.
-The Area 7 WDB will first focus on those areas.
+In GOWB the Labor Market Information collected as a part of the planning process indicates manufacturing is slated to grow along with healthcare and construction.
+We may also see a resurgence in the auto manufacturing industry as electric cars are manufactured in the United States.